Beilfuss/receipts-generator/readme.md

 ## To-do list

-- Fill in the "Value in words" field automatically according to the "Rent value" field;
 - Add verification in each field;
 - Add media queries;
 - Use a JS library to print PDFs so that the app works on smartphones.